Estimation of the Spatial Weighting Matrix for Spatiotemporal Data under the Presence of Structural Breaks: Conclusion

-We analyzed the performance of this approach by an extensive simulation study.
-Generally, the procedure works very well for small, medium, and large spatial dependence.
-Both sensitivity and specificity for detecting spatially dependent locations are reasonable large and changes at different time points for different locations can be detected.
+We analyzed the performance of our approach via an extensive simulation study.
+Generally, the procedure works well for small, medium, and large spatial dependence.
+Both sensitivity and specificity for detecting spatially dependent locations are reasonably large, and changes at different time points for different locations can be detected.
 However, the estimation procedure tends to estimate symmetric spatial dependence structures, where the respective weights are not necessarily equal.
-More precisely, we mean symmetry in the positive entries, i.e., if a weight $w_{ij} > 0$ then also $w_{ji}$ should be positive.
-Thus, the approach works better for data with this kind of symmetric spatial dependence.
+More precisely, this meant that the symmetry in the positive entries, i.e., if a weight $w_{ij} > 0$, then $w_{ji}$ should also be positive.
+Due to these issue with identifying the direction of the dependence, the approach works better for data in which there is this type of symmetric spatial dependence.
+Thus, if the weights are assumed to be symmetric a priori, there are fewer free parameters and the spatial dependence can easier be {identified}. {Moreover, we provide theoretical results for the identifiability of the parameters in Proposition \ref{prop:1}.} {Note that the restriction to symmetric weights} would only lead to better results, if the true but unknown spatial dependence is symmetric in fact. {If} the dependence is not symmetric, one should be aware that weaker entries {will} spuriously occur on both sides.
+Thus, we recommend to estimate the full spatial weights matrix in any case.
+In general, the individual weights should be interpreted with caution, because the problem is high-dimensional and there is not necessarily a unique solution of the constrained LASSO estimator.